shrividya-subramaniam/Loan-Default-Prediction/README.md

 - StandardScaler is used to scale the numerical variables.

 ### Feature Generation
-Available accounts - number of available credit lines, is generated from Total Accounts and Open Account.
+Used accounts - number of used credit lines, is generated from Total Accounts and Open Account.

 ## Evaluation Metric